dkillough/dkillough/README.md

 ## Current Project Queue
 - Reestablishing my apartment after the flood :|
 - Research Assistantship!
 Trying to write a publication for a spring conference deadline :)
-- Applying to be a student volunteer @ CHI23
-- Travel planning to Asia (+Europe if I get a volunteer position!)
-March/April
+- Travel planning for a March trip to Asia!

 ## Contact me
 Discord: `Kiiro#0001`\